AyushI7G/ConfidenceMiscalibrationAnalysis/results/README.md

 ## Results

-This folder contains evaluation metrics, plots, and a summary of experimental findings generated after running the analysis scripts.
+This directory contains quantitative evaluation metrics, calibration plots, and a written summary of findings produced by the analysis pipeline.

+The results highlight systematic misalignment between prediction confidence and correctness, particularly under distribution shift.